-There are two computer workstations in the facility.
+There is one computer workstation in the facility.
 Plug loads include general cafe and office equipment.

 There is a residential-style refrigerator in the building that is used to store staff meals.
 A reach-in refrigerated case in installed in the garage.
 These vary in condition and efficiency.